Milkywayinsky/idk/README.md

 * I'm an artist (sort of)

-* we can talk in discord/telegram, use in telegram : @milkywayinsky, discord : whats.going.0n #1689(it seems)
+* we can talk in discord/telegram, use in telegram : @milkywayinsky, discord : milkywayinnightskywithcomet #1689(it seems)

 * stupid person :3 hehe..